MominAhmed123/MominAhmed123.github.io/index.md

 published: true
 ---

 Hello!
 My name is Momin and I am currently a Mathematics + Computer Science Double Major at Hong Kong University of Science and Technology (HKUST).
-Within Computer Science, I am very much interested in algorithms and I am also love to participate in competitive coding.
-Within Mathematics, I like pure maths and I have also been involved with math olympiads.
+Within Computer Science, I am mostly interested in Theoreticaal Computer Science (No, not formal languages).
+Within Mathematics, I like pure maths - discrete math is particularly most fun for me.

-Besides these two, teaching excites me alot.
+Besides these two, teaching also excites me.
 I have been involved with teaching Maths and CS for quite some time now.
 I really enjoy it and I think it's quite fulfilling.

 I am also 22 years old - which means I like video games.
 Oh, I also likes cats (very original, I know).